TheIrateSeagoer/pd2lootfilter/README.md

 # Preview
 ## Crafting
 ![Crafting](https://i.imgur.com/I9zzRdO.png)
-Crafting materials are marked with an orange circle.
+- Crafting materials are marked with an orange circle.
+- All magic items will have the level of the craft next to their name.
+(Based on your current character level)